IMSI (Intracytoplasmic Morphologically Selected Sperm Injection)

 Is IMSI for me?

-Whilst this technique is not evidence based, the clinic will only offer it when your consultant deems it appropriate for the treatment.
+As the use of IMSI is not evidence based, the clinic will only offer it when your consultant deems it appropriate for your treatment.